Crimean War: Weakening of the Ottoman Empire: 1820–1840s

 "The reasons for the Tsar's disquietude are not obscure.
-Not Turkey alone was threatened by the advance of Ibrahim.
+It was not just Turkey that was threatened by the advance of Ibrahim.
 The rights secured to Russia by a succession of treaties were also directly jeopardized.
 The substitution of a virile Albanian dynasty at Constantinople in place of the effete Osmanlis was the last thing desired by the Power which wished, naturally enough, to command the gate into the Mediterranean".
 Russia was satisfied with the weak government in Constantinople (Istanbul).

 As a result, the Treaty of Hünkâr İskelesi was signed and greatly benefited Russia.
 It provided for a military alliance between the Russian and the Ottoman Empires if one of them was attacked, and a secret additional clause allowed the Ottomans to opt out of sending troops but to close the Straits to foreign warships if Russia were under threat.
 Egypt remained nominally under Ottoman sovereignty but was de facto independent.

 In 1838 in a situation similar to that of 1831, Muhammad Ali of Egypt was not happy about his lack of control and power in Syria, and he resumed military action.
 The Ottomans lost to the Egyptians at the Battle of Nezib on 24 June 1839 but were saved by Britain, Austria, Prussia and Russia, who signed a convention in London on 15 July 1840 that granted Muhammad Ali and his descendants the right to inherit power in Egypt in exchange for the removal of Egyptian forces from Syria and Lebanon.
 Moreover, Muhammad Ali had to admit a formal dependence on the Ottoman sultan.
 After Muhammad Ali refused to obey the requirements of the convention, the allied Anglo-Austrian fleet blockaded the Nile Delta, bombarded Beirut and captured Acre.
 Muhammad Ali then accepted the convention's conditions.